From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: Background on GAD Systems

 \subsection{GCN-Based GAD Systems}

-With the advances of graph neural networks, an increasing number of GAD systems are using GCN~\cite{kipf2017semisupervised} as the backbone for automatically learning useful anomalous patterns.
+With the advances in graph neural networks, an increasing number of GAD systems are using GCN~\cite{kipf2017semisupervised} as the backbone for automatically learning useful anomalous patterns.
 In essence, anomaly detection is cast as a supervised classification process where the labels of a portion of nodes are provided for training.
-Specifically, GCN-based methods will take as input an attributed graph where nodes are associative with feature vectors, and generate node embeddings through several convolutional layers as follows:
+Specifically, GCN-based methods will take as input an attributed graph whose nodes are associative with attribute vectors, and generate node embeddings through several convolutional layers as follows:

 In the above, $\mathbf{A}$ and $\mathbf{X}$ are the adjacency matrix and feature matrix, respectively; $\mathbf{W}$ summarizes the learned model parameters; $\mathbf{H}^i$ are the learned embeddings through the layers.
-Finally, the embeddings are fed into a fully connected layer for classification.
+Finally, the embeddings are fed into a fully connected layer for nodal classification (Mostly are binary classification tasks where the label represents the node are benign or abnormal).

 The specific methods in this family integrate some minor modifications into this framework to adapt to the various application scenarios that they are designed for.
 In the following, we introduce six typical GCN-based GAD systems and highlight their differences: